Stucklass is one of the thousands of new names that the Norman Conquest

 Early Notables of the Stucklass family (pre 1700)

-Another 65 words (5 lines of text) are included under the topic Early Stucklass Notables in all our PDF Extended History products and printed products wherever possible.
+and in...
+Another 78 words (6 lines of text) are included under the topic Early Stucklass Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Stucklass family to the New World and Oceana